hist3907b-winter2015/module2-findingdata/m2-exercises.md

 Now:
 - download api-ex-pc.sh from our [repository](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-pc.sh)
-- open git bash - it'll be available via your programs menu.
-You do not want 'Git Gui' nor 'GitHub'.
-Git bash.
+- open *git bash* - it'll be available via your programs menu.
+You do not want 'Git Gui' nor 'GitHub' nor 'Git Shell'. *Git bash*.
 - inside git bash, you change directory so that you are working within the folder you made on your desktop.
 The command to change directory is `cd`  ie `cd course-notes` would go one level down into a folder called 'course notes'.
 To go one level up, you'd type `cd ..` <- ie, two periods.
 More help on finding your way around this interface is [here](http://programminghistorian.org/lessons/intro-to-bash)
 - Once you're in the right folder, all you have to do is type the name of our programme: `api-ex-pc.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*